r1realm/test-aframe/README.md

 `$ npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+> Runs the app in the development mode.\ Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-`npm test`

-Launches the test runner in the interactive watch mode.\

 ### API Reference